ARKlab/Ark.Tools/README.md

 If you want to learn more about each project, look the respective Readme when present or directly at code.
 Documentation improvements are up-for-grabs ;)

+## Migrate from v2 to v3

+- **BREAKING:** Microsoft.AspNetCore v5
+   - change netcoreapp3.1 to net5.0 on all projects referencing Ark.Tools.AspNetCore.* projects
+- **BREAKING:** from `System.Data.SqlClient` to `Microsoft.Data.SqlClient`
+   - remove any Nuget reference to `System.Data.SqlClient` and replace, where needed, with `Microsoft.Data.SqlClient`

 ## Contributing
 Feel free to send PRs or to raise issues if you spot them.
 We try our best to improve our libraries.